 - Globe Valves: Globe valves use a movable disk to control the flow of fluids, providing precise control over the flow rate.
 They are well-suited for throttling applications and are often used in HVAC systems.

 - Butterfly Valves: Butterfly valves have a rotating disk that can be turned to regulate flow.
-They are known for their compact design, making them ideal for tight spaces and large-diameter pipes.
+They are known for their compact design, ideal for tight spaces and large-diameter pipes.